WolfDen133/WFT-OLD/README.md

 You can use "#" for a line break, "&" for color formating, and unlike texter there is __LINE-SPACEING__

-Feel free to leave a suggestion and or question [here](https://github.com/WolfDen133/WFT/discussions), make sure you title it "Suggestion(s) - idea name", if you find any bugs report them [here](https://github.com/WolfDen133/WFT/issues), feel free to message me on discord as well [WolfDen133#4974](https://dsc.bio/WolfDen133)
+Feel free to leave a suggestion and or question [here](https://github.com/WolfDen133/WFT/discussions), if you find any bugs report them [here](https://github.com/WolfDen133/WFT/issues), feel free to message me on discord as well [WolfDen133#4974](https://dsc.bio/WolfDen133)